sajjadGG/book-python/dragon/adr-damage-make.rst

 ...         amount = 1000
 ...         destination_account.deposit(1000)

-* Bad: inny bank nie udostępni Ci swojego kodu źródłowego, tylko po to aby móc zrobić przelew
+* Bad: other bank of will not share their source code with you, to make a transfer

 Option 5